anitagold/60-days-of-Udacity/README.md

 1. Intro to Deep Learning with Pytorch Course Lesson 7 concepts 5-12 completed.
 2. Today I'd like to encourage my study group members @birozso @Richard @EveKov to continue this challenge!
 #60daysofudacity

+### Day 26: 2019.
+07. 23.

+1. Intro to Deep Learning with Pytorch Course Lesson 7 completed.
+2. Today I'd like to encourage @Ivy @Antonio @happycoder354!
+#60daysofudacity